What is a Concussion?

 What Causes Concussions?

 Concussions are typically caused by a blow, bump or jolt to the head.
-The brain is a soft complex organ made of soft tissue, is surrounded by spinal fluid and protected by the skull.
+The brain is a soft complex organ made of of soft tissue, surrounded by spinal fluid and protected by the skull.
 Under normal circumstances, the fluid cushions the brain preventing it from hitting the skull’s hard uneven surface but hard impacts to the head or upper body can cause the brain to bang against or rotate within the skull’s bony interior walls.
 If the force is strong enough, it strains, stretches, shears and even tears the nerve cells and nerve fibers, impairing brain function, and resulting in concussion (mTBI) or TBI.

 Concussion can also result from sudden acceleration and deceleration of the head.
-Imagine an aggressive push to the chest, an accident causing whiplash, and the often overlooked amusement park rides.
+Imagine an aggressive push to the chest, an accident causing whiplash, or the often overlooked amusement park rides.
 All of these produce a sudden action of snapping the head and neck, back and forth quickly, jostling the brain.

 Leading causes of concussion:

 - Automobile accidents

 - Shaken baby syndrome

 - Blast injury